Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 Hallucinogen Overdose and Treatment?

 Hallucinogen overdose occurs when an individual takes an excessive amount of a hallucinogenic substance, leading to severe mental and physical health issues.
-According to the article “Psychedelic and Dissociative Drugs” by the National Institute on Drug Abuse (NIDA), overdoses of hallucinogens can result in severe, life-threatening symptoms that require immediate medical attention.
+According to the article “Psychedelic and Dissociative Drugs” by the National Institute on Drug Abuse (NIDA), overdoses of hallucinogens result in severe, life-threatening symptoms that require immediate medical attention.

 To treat hallucinogen overdose, focus on preventing harm to the user by doing the following: